 - Cheese filling

 I chose to do an Oreo crust for me mainly because I had a box of Golden Oreos and I was looking for something to use them for before they went stale.
 Because Golden Oreos mainly have a vanilla flavor, they work really well as a crust and don’t overpower any other flavors you have in the dish.
 If you don’t have Oreos, you can substitute them with graham crackers.

 What Makes a Good No Bake Cheesecake

 When it comes to making this type of cheesecake taste good, the key is making sure it has a light texture.
 Since you are not using egg and instead you’re using cream, it can be easy to have it naturally taste heavier .
 You want to be careful to not go overboard on the amount of cream you use.

 Additionally, the cheesecake should not be too sweet.
 As you’ll see in the ingredients, there is a good amount of sugar in this.
-To balance out the sweetness, we’re going to add citrus into our cake.
-I’m a huge fan of key lime, and we happened to have key lime juice in the house, so that’s the citrus flavoring we went with.
+To balance out the sweetness, I’m going to add citrus into my cake.
+I’m a huge fan of key lime, and I happened to have key lime juice in the house, so that’s the citrus flavoring I went with.
 Lemon juice also works really well.

 The Challenge with Bakeless Cheesecake Bites

 This biggest challenge with making a bake-free cheesecake is when you need to combine the cheese filling and the cream together.
 When you do this, you need to fold the cream into the cheese.
 You do not want to mix them together.

 To fold, you’ll want to take the bottom layer and place (or fold) onto the top.
 It’s important to do this so you don’t pop all of the air bubbles that you spent time making with your cream.
 This is a similar process to when you’re making a souffle.